 In addition to the selected publications below, more information on this topic can be found on our Factsheets, Research Briefs, Submissions and Casenotes pages.
 We have also collated a list of Australia's bilateral agreements regarding offshore processing arrangements.

-This project explores various aspects of the offshore processing arrangements in Nauru and Papua New Guinea (PNG), with a focus on how legal responsibility for people transferred to Nauru and PNG from Australia is divided and shared between the relevant countries, and the effectiveness of accountability mechanisms to ensure the proper treatment of these people in accordance with international human rights law.
+This project explores various aspects of the offshore processing arrangements in Nauru and Papua New Guinea (PNG) with a focus on their international and domestic legal implications, including how legal responsibility for people transferred to Nauru and PNG from Australia is divided and shared between the relevant countries, and where the limits lie on Australian governmental power over refugees and people seeking asylum who are subject to offshore processing.
 The project also examines refugee status determination in Nauru and PNG; the search for durable solutions for people transferred to Nauru and PNG; international legal obligations relevant to the transfer and treatment of asylum seeker and refugee children in Nauru, and domestic legal challenges to the offshore processing arrangements.

 A collation of official data published by the Department of Home Affairs (formerly the Department of Immigration and Border Protection) between September 2012 and June 2018 about the number of people transferred to the regional processing centres (RPCs) in Nauru and on Manus Island in Papua New Guinea (PNG).